-These are many tools available which automatically annotate genes using ontologies, such as the Mercator automated annotation tool (Lohse et al., 2014), BLAST2GO (Conesa and Gotz, 2008), KEGG Automatic Annotation Server (KAAS) (Moriya) and TRAPID (van Bel et al., 2013) (reviewed in Bolger et al., 2017a).
+There are many tools available that automatically annotate genes using ontologies such as the Mercator automated annotation tool (Lohse et al., 2014), BLAST2GO (Conesa and Gotz, 2008), KEGG Automatic Annotation Server (KAAS) (Moriya et al., 2007), and TRAPID (Van Bel et al., 2013) (reviewed in Bolger et al., 2017a).
 The overarching goal of these tools is the rapid automatic annotation of genes to a high standard, approaching that of manual annotation.